 They are Using

 Cross-functional collaboration is everyday life in Span.
 In our mission to deliver IT solutions through our expertise and experience that power up customers' businesses, it is crucial to assign a multidisciplinary team to shape and grind solutions from various points of view with a final product being just what customer needs at the time.
 As a company focused on life-long learning and development, cross-functional collaboration facilitates nurturing employees’ sense of personal responsibility.
 Management and HR encourage employees to take things into their own hands by exploring other positions, talking to experienced colleagues in the field, learning, taking exams to get certificates (never easier since we have our own testing center!) and to always advance, be it a vertical or a horizontal advancement.
-Lots of brainstorm meetings, quick status meetings, long lessons-learned meetings, amongst other, collaboration across organization lessons as one of the toughest, but most important and rewarding when mastered.
-We are not alone in this, we are digitally supported by our providers with tools like HR Cloud, MS Teams communication and collaboration platform and our Yammer social network which ensures collaboration running smoothly 24/7.
+Lots of brainstorming meetings, quick status meetings, long lessons-learned meetings, amongst others, collaboration across organization lessons as one of the toughest, but most important and rewarding when mastered.
+We are not alone in this, we are digitally supported by our providers with tools like HR Cloud, MS Teams communication and collaboration platform, and our Yammer social network which ensures collaboration runs smoothly 24/7.

 This is simple, we just listen to what people of Span tell us in our periodical organizational climate survey and during 1-on-1 meetings along with the Performance Evaluation reviews.
 One of the projects we are especially proud of is our Span TV.
 Due to the fast company growth, employees’ satisfaction with management communication started to decrease.
 To improve it, we came up with the idea of an internal communication channel with the potential of reaching a limitless number of employees at the same time – our very own (Span) TV.
 Span TV is our broadcasting station, and a way of keeping all our employees informed, entertained, and up to date.